 Instagram provides users with a canvas on which to publish eye-catching imagery.
 It provides excellent tools that allow precise targeting, and can be a great source of user-generated content for campaigns too.
 Moreover, it allows for retargeting of warm leads to increase the chance of a sale.

 This one is well known as the social media platform for professionals.
 LinkedIn gives the best opportunities for B2B businesses to succeed as it allows you to find the decision makers at businesses.
 Remember to match the tone of the platform - consider using a simplified monogram logo, and focusing on relevant content.

 Being a video platform, YouTube presents unique marketing opportunities.
 You can publish demonstration videos that allow viewers to see your product in action, or collaborate with popular influencers to engage their existing audience.
 Content published here can easily be shared on other platforms too.

 Use the insights gleaned in previous sections to craft content that appeals to your target audience.
 It should be appropriate to the platform of choice and encourage sharing.
 A blog about social media security would be great on LinkedIn but wouldn’t be the best use of Instagram.

 Social media content needs to be punchy.
-Many platforms, such as Twitter, limit the size of posts and so must be eye-catching.
+Many platforms, such as Twitter, limit the size of posts and so must be eye-catching; consider using professional design services to achieve this.
 Once you’ve got the viewer’s attention you can direct them to your website.
 There, more in-depth product information and marketing can finalize a sale.